MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 > [!NOTE]
 > Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".
 > For a detailed example of how to use Data Lake Gen2 SDK correctly, see [upload file using Azure Data Lake SDK](data-connection-event-grid-csharp.md#upload-file-using-azure-data-lake-sdk).

+## Data format

+* Blobs can be in any of the [supported formats](ingestion-supported-formats.md).
+* Blobs can be compressed.
+For more information, see [supported compressions](ingestion-supported-formats.md#supported-data-compression-formats).
+  * The original uncompressed data size should be part of the blob metadata.
+If the uncompressed size isn't specified, Azure Data Explorer will estimate it, based on the file size.
+There is an ingestion uncompressed size limit per file of 4GB.

 ## Blob lifecycle

 Azure Data Explorer won't delete the blobs after ingestion.
 Use [Azure Blob storage lifecycle](/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to manage your blob deletion.
 It's recommended to retain the blobs for three to five days.